JoinMap ® 5Software for the calculation of genetic linkage maps in experimental populations of diploid species

 Identical computations can often be done in batches in v5.
-For this, nodes of the same type in the navigation panel must be specially selected by right-clicking.
-When subsequently the calculations for a certain selected tabsheet are requested, the same calculations will be done for all specially selected nodes.
+For this, nodes of the same type in the navigation panel must be marked by right-clicking.
+When subsequently the calculations for a certain selected tabsheet are requested, the same calculations will be done for all marked nodes.
 This also applies to the calculation of maps with group nodes.
 Double-clicking on a node will mark all nodes of the same type with the same parent node, e.g. all group nodes of a grouping node, or all population nodes.
 Double-clicking in the navigation panel but not on any node will un-mark all nodes.

 Any JoinMap project may grow to a situation where the navigation tree contains very many nodes.
 At some point, certain nodes may be regarded redundant, at least for the time being.
 JoinMap v5 offers the possibility to move entire tree branches to be stored under an archive node.
 There, the data remain available for viewing and even computations, while at the same time the more essential part of the navigation tree remains more clearly arranged.
 Archived branches can be returned to the regular project tree if needed.